angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/02-simple-piles.md

 TO
 :::

-This is a basic as you can get and is just as mana efficient as the first pile presented in this chapter.
+This is as basic as you can get and is just as mana efficient as the first pile presented in this chapter.
 It does have the same weakness in that it doesn't allow you to play around any interaction but it can have its useful moments.
 Use sparingly as it is heavy in both life investment and lands